vuejs/v2.vuejs.org/source/guide/application.md

 ## Communication with Server

-All Vue.js ViewModels and their raw `$data` can be serialized with `JSON.stringify()` with no additional effort.
+All Vue.js ViewModels can have their raw `$data` directly serialized with `JSON.stringify()` with no additional effort.
 You can use any Ajax component you like, for example [SuperAgent](https://github.com/visionmedia/superagent).
 It also plays nicely with no-backend services such as Firebase.
 In addition there is plan to provide a vue-resource component that resembles Angular's `$resource`, to make interfacing with a REST API easier.

 ## Unit Testing